Lisa Cassileth, MD, FACS Logo

 • you need to wear a bra to support your breast implants

 The capsule, the natural layer that normally forms around every implant and keeps it in place, is too thin in patients with this problem.
 That’s why suturing the capsule (capsulorrhaphy) doesn’t work –- the thin tissue just gives way again.
 Some plastic surgeons try to pinch out some skin to hold the implant up!
 This is definitely the wrong approach, as it doesn’t work and leaves a big scar.
-Dr. Cassileth recommends instead enhancing the capsule to make it stronger.
-In this case, she uses Galaflex® mesh.
-Although officially absorbable, Galaflex is thin and tough.
-As your body absorbs the mesh within the first year after surgery, an area of texture and strength develops where the Galaflex used be, essentially replacing your thin capsule with a more functional capsule that can actually hold up the implant.
+Dr. Cassileth recommends instead enhancing the capsule to make it stronger, using an absorbable mesh.
+The mesh is thin but resilient.
+As your body absorbs the mesh within the first year after surgery, an area of texture and strength develops where the mesh used to be, essentially replacing your thin capsule with a more functional capsule that can support the implant, keeping in the proper position.

 confident woman looking out window